 Records provide evidence that procedures are being followed and CCPs are monitored as required.
 They provide objective evidence to internal and external auditors.
-As in ISO 9000, if something is not documented, it's not done.
+As in ISO 9000, if something is not documented, it has not been done.

 - a.
 Types of documents plant will need: Expected documentation is listed in section 11 20 of this model.
 In short, the plant documentation will include: the HACCP Plan; Hazard Analysis; HACCP Procedures; HACCP Records; a list of HACCP trained personnel and team members; and, supporting documentation from the Prerequisite Programs (Appendix A). - b.
 Completing HACCP Records: HACCP records shall be completed at the time of use.
 Information shall be recorded in permanent ink. - c.
 Review of HACCP Records: CCP records should be reviewed by a trained company representative prior to releasing an order for shipment.
 The review must be documented. - d.
-Proper documentation practices: The plant should follow proper documentation practices such as prohibiting the use of correction fluid (white-out) and pencil on permanent records.
+Proper documentation practices: The plant should follow proper documentation practices such as prohibiting the use of pencil or correction fluid (e.g., Wite-out®) on permanent records.
 Also, changes to entries should be made using a single line-out along with initialing and dating the change.
 A documentation practices procedure should be in place. - e.
 HACCP Record Retention: The plant's record retention policy should include a retention time for HACCP records.
 In many cases, this will be two years.